luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Testing:**

--   Coordinator sees all household conversations
+-   Coordinator sees all foster chats
 -   Coordinator sees coordinator group chat
 -   Can navigate to any conversation
 -   List updates when new messages arrive